jspizziri/sequelize-connect/README.md

 ## Accessing sequelize
-Now you can access the sequelize instance and models wherever you need!
+After connecting you can access the sequelize instance and models wherever you need!

 ```js
 // somefile.js